pytorch/tutorials/intermediate_source/rpc_tutorial.rst

 create an RNN model.
 In the code below ``ps`` represents a parameter server, which hosts parameters of the embedding table and the decoder.
-The constructor uses the `remote <https://pytorch.org/docs/master/rpc.html#torch.distributed.rpc.remote>`__ API to create an `EmbeddingTable` and a `Decoder` object on the parameter server, and locally creates the ``LSTM`` sub-module.
+The constructor uses the `remote <https://pytorch.org/docs/master/rpc.html#torch.distributed.rpc.remote>`__ API to create an `EmbeddingTable` object and a `Decoder` object on the parameter server, and locally creates the ``LSTM`` sub-module.
 During the forward pass, the trainer uses the ``EmbeddingTable`` ``RRef`` to find the remote sub-module and passes the input data to the ``EmbeddingTable`` using RPC and fetches the